flexible_page:1209979

 The Australian Apprenticeships Incentive System (AAIS) commenced on 1 July 2022, replacing the Australian Apprenticeships Incentives Program.
 The initiative provides support for eligible employers of Australian Apprentices and Australian Apprentices themselves to increase commencements and completions in priority occupations and support employers around Australia to fill skill shortages.

-From 1 July 2022 to 30 June 2024, the first phase of the AAIS will provide wage subsidies for eligible employers in priority occupations.
-Hiring incentives will be available for employers of apprentices undertaking a qualification in an occupation that does not qualify for the Australian Apprenticeships Priority List.
-Australian Apprentices training in priority occupations can also receive assistance, paid every six months for their first two years.
+From 1 July 2022 to 30 June 2024, the first phase of the AAIS provided wage subsidies for eligible employers in priority occupations.
+Hiring incentives were available for employers of apprentices undertaking a qualification in an occupation that does not qualify for the Australian Apprenticeships Priority List.
+Australian Apprentices training in priority occupations were also able to receive assistance, paid every six months for their first two years.
 From 1 July 2024, following a checkpoint to assess progress, support will only be available for priority occupations, through a mix of employer and apprentice payments.

 The Australian Apprenticeships Incentives Program (AAIP) provided a number of incentives to assist employers who took on an Australian Apprentice, particularly where the Australian Apprenticeship was in a trade experiencing a skills shortage.
 Employers and apprentices claiming incentives for an apprenticeship or traineeship that commenced before 1 July 2022 will continue to be supported under the Australian Apprenticeships Incentives Program.

-Several payments from the AAIP will continue as part of the AAIS, including the Living Away From Home Allowance (LAFHA) that is available to eligible Australian Apprentices who have to move away from their parents’ or guardians’ home to take up or retain an Australian Apprenticeship, and support for Australian Apprentices with disability which includes the Disabled Australian Apprentice Wage Support (DAAWS) and the off-the-job Tutorial, Mentor and Interpreter Assistance.
+Several payments from the AAIP will continue as part of the AAIS, including the Living Away From Home Allowance (LAFHA) that is available to eligible Australian Apprentices who have to move away from their parents’ or guardians’ home to take up or retain an Australian Apprenticeship, and support for Australian Apprentices from priority cohorts which includes the Disabled Australian Apprentice Wage Support (DAAWS) and the off-the-job Tutorial, Mentor and Interpreter Assistance.

-Eligible apprentices can apply for Trade Support Loans to meet everyday costs while they undertake their training.
+Eligible apprentices can apply for Australian Apprenticeship Support Loans (formerly Trade Support Loans) to meet everyday costs while they undertake their training.
 The income contingent loans are paid monthly in arrears.
 Apprentices will not have to repay the loans until they are earning an income above the minimum repayment threshold, and apprentices who successfully complete their apprenticeship will receive a 20 per cent discount on their loan amount.
 The loan amount is indexed according to the Consumer Price Index (CPI).

 Other Commonwealth Government funding